Gisu people

-The Gisu people, or Bamasaba people of Elgon, are a Bantu tribe of the Masaba people of eastern Uganda, closely related to the Bukusu people of Kenya.
+The Gisu people, or Bamasaba people of Elgon, are a Bantu tribe and Bantu-speaking ethnic group of the Masaba people in eastern Uganda, closely related to the Bukusu people of Kenya.
 Bamasaba live mainly in the Mbale District of Uganda on the slopes of Mount Elgon.
+The Bagisu are estimated to be about 1,646,904 people making up 4.9% of the total population according to the 2014 National Census of Uganda.

+Religion

+The majority of the Bagisu people are Christians mainly Anglican (Church of Uganda) estimated at 45.7% while a significant percentage are Roman Catholic estimated at 29.1%.
+Around 14% of the Bagisu people follow Islam according to the 2002 Census of Uganda and 5.3% are Pentecostal.

 Ancestor

 The Masaba, Bukusu and Luhya people believed that their ancestors were Mundu and Sera.
 The people of Ethiopia and the Ethiopian Highlands have no name for Kundu, except that it is a mountain peak in Oromiya.

-The Bamasaba ancestor, Maswahaba migrated from the Ethiopian Mountains traveling via Lake Turkana to Sironko and settled around Bududa where he fell in love with a Maasai girl who was known as Nabarwa.
-The family of Nabarwa demanded that in order for Maswahaba to marry their daughter he had to undergo their rite of circumcision.
+The Bamasaba ancestor, Masaba migrated from the Ethiopian Mountains traveling via Lake Turkana to Sironko and settled around Bududa where he fell in love with a Maasai girl who was known as Nabarwa.
+The family of Nabarwa demanded that in order for Masaba to marry their daughter he had to undergo their rite of circumcision.
 He agreed to do so.

 Culture

-Circumcision in Africa is an old culture as practiced by the Bamasaaba in Eastern Uganda.

-The culture of circumcision was adopted by the Bamasaba from their in-laws the Maasai people.
+Circumcision in Africa is an old culture as practiced by the Bamasaaba in Eastern Uganda.The culture of circumcision was adopted by the Bamasaba from their in-laws the Maasai people.
 The men among the Bagisu tribe undergo initiation ceremonies known as Imbalu.
 The initiation ceremonies among the Bamasaaba are held every two years during August.